FairnessMeasures/fairnessmeasures.github.io/docs/Pages/Definitions.md

 attributes, intentionally or unintentionally could generate discriminatory decisions.
 It exists due to the correlation of the non-discriminatory items with the discriminatory ones.

+## Fairness Algorithms
+### Fair Ranking Algorithms
+This type of algorithms is typically used to find the most suitable way of odering items.
+It is useful when a query is large, since most people will not scan through the entire list.

+### Fair Classification Algorithms
+This type of algorithms tackles the problem of classification subject to fairness constraints with respect to pre-defined senstive attributes such as race or gender.

 ### References

 These definitions of fairness can be found in following literature: